plotly/plotly.github.io/_posts/basic/2016-06-30-how-to-make-a-line-graph.md

  - title: Save and Share
    sub-steps:
-    - copy: "To save the plot click the 'Save' button on the left-hand side.
+    - copy: "To save the plot, click the 'Save' button on the left-hand side.
 A save modal will appear, as seen below, where you can specify the filenames and privacy settings for your plot and data grid."
       img: "![Save main](../static/images/line-graph-and-scatter-plot-with-excel/scatter-save-main.png)"
     - copy: "For more information on privacy settings and how sharing works, visit Plotly's [sharing tutorial](http://help.plot.ly/save-share-and-export-in-plotly/)."
 ---